laurenhgolden/Project_4_NJ_Accidents/README.md

 - Scikit-Learn
 - Imbalanced-Learn

 ## Installation

 In order to correctly run our code, ensure you have installed the libraries noted above to correctly run the Jupyter notebooks.
-Start by running the NJ_Data_Preprocessing, and then run the Random_Forest_Model code.
+In order to run the code, start by running the NJ_Data_Preprocessing, and then run the Random_Forest_Model code.
+If you would like to view the original CSV with the US data, you can look on the kaggle, as it is uploaded with our gitignore.

 ## Tools and Sources